| Landscape Architecture

 Virginia Tech Derring Stair

-Located at one of the main entrances Virginia Tech, this corridor provides daily access to the heart of campus for thousands of students, professors and staff.
+Located at one of the main entrances on Virginia Tech’s campus, this corridor provides daily access to the heart of campus for thousands of students, professors and staff.
 The monumental stair design generates ample places to sit, mingle, relax, and view.

 Not just a stairway